terraform-ibm-modules/terraform-ibm-common-utilities/modules/crn-parser/README.md

 # Terraform IBM common utilities CRN parser

-This module takes a CRN string input and returns each of the fields in the provided CRN as a separate output, for more information on what each of these fields represent see <https://cloud.ibm.com/docs/account?topic=account-crn>.
+This module takes a CRN string as input, parses the CRN, and returns the segments in the CRN as separate output fields.
+For more information about what each CRN segment represents, see [Cloud Resource Names](https://cloud.ibm.com/docs/account?topic=account-crn).

 ## Usage